 The assessment used several fishery-independent indices of relative abundance for adults (Connecticut Trawl Survey, ChesMMAP Survey, New Jersey Bottom Trawl Survey, New York Ocean Haul Seine Survey, Maryland Spawning Stock Survey, and Delaware Spawning Stock Electrofishing Survey); and for young-of-year (YOY) and age-1 fish (New York and Maryland YOY and Yearling Surveys, and New Jersey and Virginia YOY Surveys).
-Several surveys were impacted by COVID-19 and other issues, with sampling interrupted or suspended in 2020 and 2021, resulting in missing data points or more uncertain data points for some surveys.
+Several surveys were impacted by COVID-19 and other issues, with sampling interrupted or suspended in 2020 and 2021, resulting in missing data points or more uncertain data points for some surveys, but by 2023 all had resumed sampling normally.